 The giant Halloween spiders arrive in a small box.
 Inside they all folded up, but look at how big this guy is right after I took him out of the box!

-Just looking at this giant Halloween spider makes me get chills.
 Yuck.
 I can just imagine it coming alive.

 That worked out well, but I needed something sturdy for the other spiders that would cling to the brick and siding of our house.

 How To Attach Big Halloween Spiders To House and Roof

 Of course this goes without saying, but it’s not worth risking your life standing unsafely on your roof to put a silly Halloween spider up!
 Please don’t be dumb.

 - Put just the end of a spider’s leg inside the zip tie, pull the zip tie tight, and bend the end of the leg a bit as extra precaution so it won’t slide out.
 Slide the command hook into it’s lock